Stellantis/stellantis.github.io/_headunit-sdk/Device.PopupRequest.md

 >**Note :** Popups shouldn't be asked more often than once every 20 seconds.

 >**Note 2 :** Using The WebPortal's API to display popups instead of Device.PopupRequest will let you choose between more and options and manage some events.

+>**Known issue :** In older versions of the NAC, the OK button is displayed regardless of the value `popupType` value passed.